CV.

 Contact Me

-NOVELTY, REWARD & DOPAMINE SYSTEM
+WHY CREATIVE IDEAS FEEL SO GOOD: NOVELTY, REWARD & DOPAMINE

-INSIGHT in ITALY
+BRINGING INSIGHT RESEARCH TO ITALY